 We are party to collective bargaining agreements covering pilots of Atlas and Southern Air and a collective bargaining agreement covering our Atlas and Polar flight dispatchers.
-This could result in higher labor costs and or result in a work interruption or stoppage.
+This could result in higher labor costs or result in a work interruption or stoppage.

 Pilots of Atlas (who operate Atlas and Polar flights) and Southern Air and flight dispatchers of Atlas and Polar are represented by the IBT.
 We have a five-year CBA with our Atlas pilots, which became amendable in September 2016 and a four-year CBA with our Southern Air pilots, which became amendable in November 2016.
 Initial negotiations commenced in January of 2016, nine months prior to the amendable date.
-Negotiations have continued as governed by a July 6, 2017 framework agreement, which was established to accommodate a joint CBA, and the parties have continued to meet regularly since then.
+On February 15, 2021, the Company and IBT completed the contractually-mandated nine-month period for negotiations for a joint CBA.
+All remaining open issues not resolved in negotiations are to be determined in binding interest arbitration scheduled to begin in mid-March 2021.
+A new joint CBA could be completed during 2021 (see Note 14 to our Financial Statements for further discussion).

 We also have a five-year CBA with our Atlas and Polar dispatchers, which was extended in April 2017 for an additional four years, making the CBA amendable in November 2021.

-We are subject to risks of increased labor costs associated with having a partially unionized workforce, as well as a greater risk of work interruption or stoppage, which could negatively impact our business, including a reduction in our revenue and an increase in our operating costs.
+We are subject to risks of increased labor costs associated with having a partially unionized workforce, as well as a greater risk of work interruption or stoppage, which could negatively impact our business, results of operations and financial condition, including a reduction in our revenue and an increase in our operating costs.
 We cannot provide assurance that disputes, including disputes with certified collective bargaining representatives of our employees, will not arise in the future or will result in an agreement on terms satisfactory to us.
+There is no guarantee that the new joint CBA, which results from the binding interest arbitration described above, will be on terms satisfactory to us, and we expect that the labor costs arising from the new joint CBA will be materially greater than the costs under our current CBAs with Atlas pilots and Southern Air pilots.

-In addition, the costs associated with resolving such disputes could have a material adverse effect on our business, results of operations and financial condition.
+In addition, the costs associated with resolving such disputes or binding interest arbitration could have a material adverse effect on our business, results of operations and financial condition, and any disruption in our business could negatively affect our reputation and relationship with our customers.